serverlessland/serverlessland/content/coldstarts/big3.md

 | Azure Functions           | 20 minutes                               |
 | Google Cloud Functions    | Anywhere between 3 minutes and 5+ hours  |

-Only Azure has a policy to recycle an idle intance after a fixed period of time.
-AWS, and especially GCP, employ some other strategy to determine the threshold, potentially based on the current demand-supply balance on their resource pools.
+Only Azure has the policy to recycle an idle instance after a fixed period.
+AWS, and especially GCP, employ some other strategies to determine the threshold, potentially based on the current demand-supply balance of their resource pools.

 Learn more about lifetime: [AWS Lambda](/coldstarts/aws/intervals/), [Azure Functions](/coldstarts/azure/intervals/), [Google Cloud Functions](/coldstarts/gcp/intervals/).